 Link to Google Ads

-Linking Google My Business to your Google Ads account is an important first step to start using local formats and measuring offline conversions.
-If your business has 10 or more locations, the Google My Business Locations dashboard offers easy bulk management for all your locations.
+Linking your Business Profile to your Google Ads account is an important first step to start using local formats and measuring offline conversions.
+If your business has 10 or more locations, the Business Profile Locations dashboard offers easy bulk management for all your locations.
 You can edit your business information in one place and your verified locations will update across Google Search, Maps, and Google Ads.

 Show local information in your ads with location extensions